githedgehog/docs/docs/install-upgrade/build-wiring.md

 #### Fabric Connections

-These serve as connection between switches, their beautiful weave comprises the fabric of the network.
+Fabric connections serve as connections between switches, they form the fabric of the network.

 ### VPC Peering